stratamatch: Prognostic ScoreStratification using a Pilot Design: Introduction

 \section{Introduction}

-In an observational study, researchers are not allowed to dictate which individuals receive a treatment and which do not.
-This gives rise to concerns that the results of an observational study may be biased due to confounding factors - characteristics of the individuals in the study that influence both their selection of treatment and their probable outcome.
+To make causal inference from observational data, researchers must address concerns that effect estimates may be biased due to confounding factors -- baseline characteristics of the individuals in the study that influence both their selection of treatment and their probable outcome.
 Matching methods seek to account for this self-selection by grouping treated and control individuals with similar baseline characteristics.
-In particular, propensity score matching pairs individuals who appear to have had similar probabilities of receiving the treatment according to their baseline characteristics \citep{rosenbaum1983central}.
-Balancing the treated and control groups in this way attempts to coerce the data set into a form that resembles a fully-randomized controlled trial \citep{king2016propensity, rosenbaum2010designbook}.
-Importantly, however, propensity score matching can only address bias to due measured baseline covariates.
-Imbalances in unmeasured baseline characteristics may still bias the effect estimate after propensity score matching.
-To interrogate the potential of bias due to unmeasured confounding, researchers may carry out sensitivity analyses.
-(For a full discussion of sensitivity analyses, see \cite{rosenbaum2005sensitivity} or \cite{rosenbaum2010designbook}.)
+One of the most common such methods, propensity score matching, pairs individuals who appear to have had similar probabilities of receiving the treatment according to their baseline characteristics \citep{rosenbaum1983central}, with the goal of coercing the data set into a form that resembles a fully-randomized controlled trial \citep{king2016propensity, rosenbaum2010designbook, hernan2016using}.
+However, propensity score matching can only address bias to due \textit{measured} baseline covariates, necessitating sensitivity analyses to interrogate the potential of bias due to \textit{unmeasured} confounding \citep{rosenbaum2005sensitivity, rosenbaum2010designbook}.